Avatar: Fire and Ash: Filming

-Principal photography on Avatar: The Way of Water and Fire and Ash began simultaneously on September 25, 2017, in Manhattan Beach, California.
-On November 14, 2018, Cameron announced filming with the principal performance capture cast had been completed.
-Most filming on the next two sequels will begin after wrapping the post-production on first two sequels.
-According to producer Jon Landau, live-action filming for Avatar: Fire and Ash and its predecessor commenced in New Zealand in early 2019.
-On March 17, 2020, Landau announced that the filming of the Avatar sequel films in New Zealand had been postponed indefinitely in response to the COVID-19 pandemic.
-He also confirmed that production would remain in Los Angeles.
-However, work on visual effects continued at Weta Digital in Wellington.
+Principal photography began simultaneously with The Way of Water on September 25, 2017, in Manhattan Beach, California.
+On November 14, 2018, Cameron announced that performance capture filming with the principal cast had been completed.
+Live-action filming for The Way of Water and Fire and Ash commenced in New Zealand in early 2019.
+On March 17, 2020, Landau announced that filming in New Zealand had been postponed indefinitely in response to the COVID-19 pandemic.
+However, virtual production continued in Manhattan Beach and visual effects work continued at Weta Digital in Wellington.

 In early May, health and safety production protocols had been endorsed by the New Zealand government, allowing filming to resume in the country.
-On May 31, part of the Avatar crew including James Cameron were granted entry into New Zealand under a special visa category for border exemptions for foreigners deemed essential to a project of "significant economic value".
+On May 31, part of the Avatar crew, including Cameron, were granted entry into New Zealand under a special visa category for border exemptions for foreigners deemed essential to a project of "significant economic value".
 On June 1, 2020, Landau posted a picture of himself and Cameron on Instagram, showing that they had returned to New Zealand to resume filming.
-After their arrival, all 55 crew members who had traveled to New Zealand started a 2-week government-supervised isolation period at a hotel in Wellington before they would resume filming.
+After their arrival, all 55 crew members who had traveled to New Zealand started a 2-week government-supervised isolation period at a hotel in Wellington before they could resume filming.
 This would make Avatar: The Way of Water and Avatar: Fire and Ash the first major Hollywood blockbusters to resume production after postponing filming due to the pandemic.
-In September 2020, Cameron announced that 95% of Avatar: Fire and Ash had been completed.
-Filming wrapped in December 2020.
+(Note: Attributed to multiple references:) In September 2020, Cameron announced that 95% of Avatar: Fire and Ash had been completed.
+Filming wrapped in December.